About

 Professional

-I am currently a Visiting Assistant Professor at Department of Linguistics and Translation at City University of Hong Kong.
+I am currently a Teaching Consultant at Department of Linguistics and Translation at City University of Hong Kong.
 I earned my Ph.D. of Linguistics from University of Southern California in 2022.
 I am co-advised by Audrey Li and Andrew Simpson.
 I received my MA in Linguistics from Kyoto University and my BA in Japanese Studies and Linguistics from The Chinese University of Hong Kong.

 Full CV | Google Scholar

 I am broadly interested in linguistic theory as a model of human’s knowledge of natural language, and formal approaches to syntactic structures.
 My research focuses on syntax and its its mapping onto meanings and sounds, with special emphasis on movement theories and linearization of syntactic structures.
-I seek to further our understanding on these issues through the lens of (Hong Kong) Cantonese, as well as other East Asian languages.
+I seek to further our understanding on these issues through the lens of (Hong Kong) Cantonese, as well as Mandarin, Japanese, Vietnamese, Mongolian, Uyghur, and other East Asian languages.
 (See Projects for more details.)

 More specifically, I work on these issues: